mindsparkist/Git-Crash-course/README.md

 * Use `git fetch` when you want to be cautious and review changes before merging.
 * Use `git pull` when you're confident about merging the latest changes and want a quicker workflow.

+Imagine you and a teammate are working on the same project together, but you both have your own separate copies of the code.
+Git fetch and merge are commands that help you keep your code in sync with your teammate's work.

+**Git Fetch: Downloading Updates**

+* Think of `git fetch` like checking your mailbox for new mail from your teammate.
+* It doesn't bring the new mail (code changes) into your inbox (local codebase) yet.
+* It just tells you there's new mail (tells git that there are new commits on the remote server that you can potentially merge into your local code).

+**Git Merge: Combining Changes**

+* This is where you actually integrate your teammate's work into your local codebase.
+* It's like bringing the new mail (code changes) from your mailbox (remote server) into your inbox (local codebase) and merging it with your existing mail (local code).
+* If there are no conflicts (changes in the same part of the code by you and your teammate), the merge happens smoothly.
+* But sometimes, there might be conflicts (like two emails replying to the same thread).
+In this case, git will tell you about the conflict and you'll need to manually fix it by deciding which changes to keep.

+**Here's a step-by-step breakdown:**

+1. You and your teammate work on your assigned parts of the codebase.
+2. You both commit your changes locally (like saving your work in your inbox).
+3. You use `git fetch` to check if your teammate has pushed any new commits (like checking the mailbox for new mail).
+4. If there are new commits, you can use `git merge` to bring those changes into your local codebase (like merging the new mail with your existing mail).
+5. If there are conflicts, git will highlight them, and you'll need to resolve them manually (like fixing conflicting replies in an email thread).

+**Benefits of using git fetch and merge:**

+* Ensures everyone on the team is working on the latest version of the code.
+* Helps prevent errors caused by working on outdated code.
+* Makes collaboration easier by allowing everyone to see each other's changes.

+**Remember:**

+* It's a good practice to `git fetch` regularly to stay up-to-date with the latest changes.
+* Always resolve conflicts before committing your merged code.

+By using `git fetch` and `git merge`, you can effectively collaborate with your teammates and keep your codebase in sync, ensuring a smooth and efficient development process.